esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 6) Matrix zero padding
 7) Multichannel mem2mem transaction, focusing on the IRQ handler
 8) Multichannel flash2mem transaction using the SPI FLASH
-9) Single-channel flash2mem transactions with different data widths (bytes, half-words and words) using the SPI FLASH
+9) Single-channel flash2mem read transactions with different data widths (bytes, half-words and words) using the SPI FLASH

 The complete code for these examples can be found in `sw/applications/example_dma`, `sw/applications/example_dma_2d`, `sw/applications/example_dma_multichannel`, `sw/applications/example_dma_sdk` and `sw/applications/example_dma_subaddressing`.
 These applications offer both verification and performance estimation modes, enabling users to verify the DMA and measure the application's execution time.